Last updated on February 28, 2023

 Thrill-Kill Assassin | Illustration by Tyler Jacobson

 Assassin’s Creed has been going strong for over a decade and a half, and you can bet that Ubisoft will continue to cash in on this brand.
 Magic brings us to new planes, while Assassin’s Creed brings us to new time periods.
 It remains to be seen how their partnership will play out, but it’s sure fun to speculate.
-Whatever we get it’ll probably be killer!
+When we get it, it’ll be killer!

 Keep your blades sharp, friends!